linda-f/linda-f/README.md

 ###

 <p align="left">My name is Linda and I'm a Web Developer.
-I like to challenge myself to keep on learning.</p>
+I like to challenge myself to keep on learning new things in coding and elsewhere.</p>

 ###